Find out how the scheme works, including issuing shares and raising money and how to submit a compliance statement.

 - is established in the UK

 - is not trading on a recognised stock exchange at the time of the share issue

 - has no arrangements to become a quoted company or a subsidiary of one at the time of the share issue

 - does not control another company unless that company is a qualifying subsidiary

 - not be a member of a partnership

-If you’ve received investment through the Enterprise Investment Scheme (EIS) or from a venture capital trust, you cannot use SEIS.
+You cannot use the Seed Investment Enterprise Scheme, if you’ve received investment through the Enterprise Investment Scheme (EIS) or from a venture capital trust (VCT).

-The money you raise from the investment must be spent within 3 years of the share issue.
+The money raised by the new share issue must be spent within 3 years of the share issue.
 You must spend the money on either:

 - a qualifying trade